 RULES ARE A MATTER OF SELF DISCIPLINE.
-The best performance the individual is capable of producing comes only after the body and mind have been conditioned through sound training routines.
+The best performance the individual can produce comes only after the body and mind have been conditioned through sound training routines.

-The Board of Education believes in the value of extra-curricular activities for students, but subscribes to the principle that participation in such activities is a privilege rather than a right.
+The Board of Education believes in the value of extra-curricular activities for students but subscribes to the principle that participation in such activities is a privilege rather than a right.
 The extra-curricular policy is cumulative for a student's high school career.

-There shall be no discrimination in administration of these policies on the basis of race, color, creed or sex.
+There shall be no discrimination in administration of these policies based on race, color, creed or sex.